Xomega-Net/Xomega.Docs/docs/tutorial/3-details/9-custom-selection.md

 You can also see that the *Customer* panel uses our custom layout, where all panels have proper titles and are arranged in two columns.
 Both the main panel *Customer Info* and the child panel *Lookup Customer* have their fields arranged in two columns, while *Billing Address* and *Shipping Address* child panels lay out their fields in three columns.

-We had to write some custom code to handle contextual selection here since the *Customer* tab is a little non-standard, where the input parameter for the list of addresses is sourced from one of two fields - store ID or person ID, and the same list of addresses is used on two fields - bill-to and ship-to address IDs.
+We had to write some custom code to handle contextual selection here since the *Customer* tab is a bit non-standard, where the input parameter for the list of addresses is sourced from one of two fields - store ID or person ID, and the same list of addresses is used on two fields - bill-to and ship-to address IDs.
 In a more standard case, when the value for each parameter comes from a single property, Xomega Framework minimizes the custom code you need to write, as you will see in the following section.